 The Toronto Palestinian Film Festival has managed to create a lot of buzz in a relatively short amount of time.
 TPFF promotes the vibrancy of Palestinian culture through films and other visual arts.
-You can’t get any greater taste of socially relevant film than one of this year’s notable documentary entries, On the Bride’s Side, about Syrian and Palestinian refugees who disguise themselves as part of a wedding entourage to enter Sweden.
+You can’t get any greater taste of socially relevant film than one of this year’s notable documentary entries, On the Bride’s Side (2014), about Syrian and Palestinian refugees who disguise themselves as part of a wedding entourage in order to enter Sweden.

-TPFF happens annually toward the end of September.
+TPFF takes place annually toward the end of September.

 Planet in Focus

-The award-winning 2006 documentary An Inconvenient Truth, based on former Vice President Al Gore’s campaign to shed light on the issue of global warming, may have succeeded in bringing environmental awareness to the fore, but Planet in Focus has been making a huge effort toward achieving the same goal since 1999.
+The award-winning 2006 documentary An Inconvenient Truth, based on former Vice President Al Gore’s campaign to shed light on the issue of global warming, may have succeeded in bringing environmental awareness to the fore, but Planet in Focus has been making huge efforts toward achieving that same goal since 1999.
 Planet in Focus showcases films that present staggering truths about the state of the planet.

 You can put your green on in late October every year.

 meet our Local Insider